itsHuShihang/RT-Thread-Porting-for-zero-riscy/README.md

-# RT-Thread Nano for zero-riscy
+# RT-Thread Nano for zero-riscy Core
 I will write this file later.